jackfoxy/urQL/docs/03-ddl-namespace.md

 Note: The "sys" namespace is reserved for system use.

 **`AS OF`**
 Timestamp of namespace creation.
-Defaults to current time.
-When specified timestamp must be equal to or greater than latest system timestamp for the database.
+Defaults to NOW (current time).
+When specified timestamp must be greater than latest system timestamp for the database.

 ## Remarks
 This command mutates the state of the Obelisk agent.